-Red Flower Kinmoxei Wild Lime Silk Oil ($48 in the shop) is a versatile and pleasant addition to your beauty bag.
+Red Flower Kinmoxei Wild Lime Silk Oil ($48) is a versatile and pleasant addition to your beauty bag.
 The lightly fragranced oil features natural ingredients and is gently moisturizing without being greasy.
 It can be used from head to toe, making it particularly useful for traveling.

 Kinmoxei is the flower from a tree growing in southern Japan.
 There is a small window of time in which the flower can be harvested.
 The petals are blended with rice bran and monoi oils to enhance the moisturizing effects.
 Wild lime oil is an astringent that helps control the skin’s natural oils.
 Other benefits claimed are reducing cellulite and fighting depression.